mabelvj/doc.scrapinghub.com/scrapy-cloud-write-entrypoint.rst

        path = os.environ['SHUB_FIFO_PATH']
        pipe = open(path, 'w')

 #.
-Write `commands <Protocol>`_ to the pipe.
-If you want to send command instantly -- don't forget to flush,
+Write `messages <Protocol>`_ to the pipe.
+If you want to send a message instantly, you have to flush the stream,
-   otherwise command may remain in the file buffer.
+   otherwise it may remain in the file buffer inside the crawler process.
 However this is not always required as buffer will be flushed once enough data is written or when file object is closed (depends on the programming language you use):

    .. code-block:: python